-Unless you’re experienced and go to work as an salary employee for a commercial roofing company, where they give you a truck, you’re going to have to provide your own transportation.
+Unless you’re experienced and go to work as a salary employee for a commercial roofing company, where they give you a truck, you’re going to have to provide your own transportation.

-I sold roofs out of my old Chrysler 5th Avenue for the first four months before buying a Ford Bronco II after I started making money.
+I sold roofs out of my old Chrysler 5th Avenue for the first several months before buying a Ford Bronco II after I started making money.

 You just need reliable transportation.

-Today, I own a GMC crew cab, but I still occasionally sell roofs out of my Honda Accord just to show new guys that your vehicle doesn’t matter.
+I own a GMC crew cab, but in the past, I occasionally sold roofs out of my Honda Accord just to show the new salespeople that your vehicle doesn’t matter.